-Fortunately, I've developed some practical tools that will help you overcome these challenges.
+Fortunately, we've developed some practical tools that will help you overcome these challenges.

 “I struggled alone with the emotions, conflict and discomfort that comes with learning that which we were not taught growing up.
 Access to a resource such as this to help deal with those issues would have been a great help.”
 G. Schisla

 “I feel the real life examples will make this relatable and relevant to everyone.
-This type of work is long overdue…” Dr. K. Arnold
+This type of work is long overdue…” K. Arnold, Physician

 "Dr. Wener has developed a groundbreaking journey of self-discovery that confronts the deep-seated beliefs and behaviors that lead to social and racial inequality.
 Her expertise in meditation and tapping is uniquely merged with anti-racism work to help participants change the way they interact with the world around them and prepare them to make profound changes in their consciousness and communities."
 Dr. N. Peoples

 Acknowledge that implicit bias affects patient care and consciously move towards treating all patients equitably

 Be emotionally equipped to acknowledge what we can do as individuals to change the world around us